deezlan/HedgieLovesCoding/README.md

-- 👋 Hi, I’m @HedgieLovesCoding
+- 👋 Hi, I’m @deizlan
-- 👀 I’m interested in everything anime, books, cooking, drones & video games!
+- 👀 I’m interested in everything gym, anime, books & sports here and there.
+In my exploration phase!
-- 🌱 I’m currently learning Web Development on LeWagon!
+- 🌱 Learned Fullstack Web Developemnt in NEXT Academy.
+Currently studying in Taylor's University!
-- 📫 Reach me on Discord as chichi#5697
+- 📫 Reach me on Discord as .tls123

 <!---
 HedgieLovesCoding/HedgieLovesCoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.